 You’ll be in the expert hands of a Mountaineering Instructor who knows the area well.
 They have also spent many years honing their craft in the mountain regions of the world.
 They will look after you, but also inspire you.

 For anyone new to scrambling this Introductory Scrambling course offers a perfect introduction.
 It is our most popular scrambling course.
 If you are a bit shorter on time our Taster Day also offers a perfect introduction.
 An alternative for those with more scrambling experience is our Advanced Scrambling course.
 This takes you onto harder, more technical and more committing terrain.
-If you are choosing this option please do ensure you have the skills and experience to make this a suitable choice.
+All participants for this course must be over 16 and under 18’s must be accompanied by a parent or legal guardian.

 Besides our scheduled courses we can offer bespoke itineraries in Snowdonia.
 We also regularly operate in the Scottish Highlands.
 If you have a specific objective just Contact Us or call.
 We’ll certainly be able to organise a trip to suit you.
 Please also get in touch if you want advice on which option suits you best.
 We’d always rather talk through options rather than you be on the wrong course.